Bloc/jottly-checkpoints/22-deploying-to-Github-Pages.md

 ### But wait, there's more

 Want to learn more?
-[Build a Tetris app for iOS](https://www.bloc.io/books/swiftris), using the all new Swift programming language.
+[Build a Tetris app for iOS](https://www.bloc.io/books/swiftris), using the new **Swift programming language** from Apple.
 We'll show you how to build a killer game from scratch!
 If you enjoyed this book, please share it with your friends and followers.